mhibatallah/mhibatallah.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, there!
-I'm Mohamed"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-**Assistant Professor**, Department of Applied Mathematics, University of Waterloo
-📧 mohamed.hibat.allah@uwaterloo.ca | 📍 MC 6447, Waterloo, ON, Canada

-## 🔬 Research Interests
+f

+I am an Assistant Professor at the Applied Math Department of UWaterloo.
 My research sits at the intersection of **language modeling**, and **quantum/classical many-body physics**, with interests in:

 - Recurrent Neural Network & Transformer‑based wavefunctions for many-body simulation.
 - Generative-enhanced combinatorial optimization.